Welcome

 We help families take care of families.

-A living trust allows property to transfer easily and quickly to children when the time comes.
+A living trust allows property to transfer easily and quickly to children or others when the time comes.
 And a living trust avoids the expense and burden of 1-2 years in probate court.

 Lan-Anh speaks perfect Vietnamese, and we both speak and write in perfect English.
 Perfect English is important because the trust document must convey clear and precise instructions.